 Notice must be given in writing.

-We have also developed a template letter for those that would prefer to request the return of payment from the end of their notice period.
+We have developed a template letter for those ending their tenancy agreements in line with this legislation.
 This is available here.

 The Advice Hub are still available for any questions you might have about your circumstances, so please get in touch at email@example.com and we'll be happy to help!